Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

     return result;
   }

-The critical problem with this, which we wish specifically to address, is that a forward declaration of such a function is not possible.
+The critical problem with this, which we wish specifically to address, is that a (useful) forward declaration of such a function is not possible.
 We would see this as further justification for relaxing the existing prohibition, as proposed.
+(By "useful", we mean particularly a forward declaration that allows the function to be called without a definition being seen, which is required to use the function across translation units without the function being defined in each.)

 Should we allow *named* types defined as return types?
 ------------------------------------------------------